-- Changes to surface water runoff and flood risk. - Supply of fine sediment and other contaminants.
+Changes to surface water runoff and flood risk; and

+• Supply of fine sediment and other contaminants.

-Following the application of embedded measures to manage sediment, pollution and drainage, none of these potential imapcts were determined to be significant in EIA terms.
-The Facility is also compliance with the WFD, and would not result in increased flood risk on or off the site.
+Following the consideration of mitigation measures to manage sediment, pollution and drainage, none of these potential impacts were determined to be significant in Environmental Impact Assessment (EIA) terms.
+The Facility is also compliant with the WFD and would not result in increased flood risk on or off the Principal Application Site.